Critical Review: A Review of the Studies About the Usage of Social Media During the Covid-19 Pandemic

 Downloads

-Cheng Cheng, Centro de Investigação e Estudos de Sociologia, Instituto Universitário de Lisboa, Lisboa, Portugal
+Cheng Cheng, Centro de Investigação e Estudos de Sociologia, Instituto Universitário de Lisboa, Lisbon, Portugal

-Rita Espanha, Centro de Investigação e Estudos de Sociologia, Instituto Universitário de Lisboa, Lisboa, Portugal
+Rita Espanha, Centro de Investigação e Estudos de Sociologia, Instituto Universitário de Lisboa, Lisbon, Portugal

 Abd-Alrazaq, A., Alhuwail, D., Househ, M., Hamdi, M., & Shah, Z. (2020).
 Top concerns of tweeters during the covid-19 pandemic: Infoveillance study.
 Journal of Medical Internet Research, 22(4), Artigo e19016. https://doi.org/10.2196/19016